ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 1.2.2 Auto Logout
 If the user is inactive for X minutes (X is configurable), the system logs out the user automatically.
 In such case, the system will not save any user’s data.
 ## 2. Account Management [**[↑]**](#table-of-content)
 Using the portal, user will  manage his/her profile.
-Generally, the  users are Central Admin, Central Approver, Zonal Admin, Zonal Approver, Registration Center Head, Registration Supervisor, and Registration Officer.
+The  portal users are Central Admin, Central Approver, Zonal Admin, Zonal Approver, Registration Center Head, Registration Supervisor, and Registration Officer.

 ### 2.1 Edit Personal Details
 Procedure to edit the profile follows: